grafana/agent/docs/sources/configuration/integrations/redis-exporter-config.md

   # Comma separated list of individual keys to export counts for.
   [count_keys: <string>]

-  # Path to Lua Redis script for collecting extra metrics.
+  # Comma-separated list of paths to Lua Redis scripts for collecting extra metrics.
   [script_path: <string>]

   # Timeout for connection to Redis instance (in Golang duration format).